 We can help with your everyday classroom needs...

-Course Reserves—both physical and electronic (Ares)—contain pertinent course readings and materials your professors have designated specifically for your courses.
+Course Reserves (Ares) contain pertinent course readings and materials your professors have designated specifically for your classes.
 (Ares course page passwords are disseminated only by your faculty members.)
 Ares help is available in print and video tutorials.

 Fair use is one major limitation on a copyright holder's exclusive rights to a published work.
 Detailed in Title 17, Section 107 of the U.S. Copyright Law, fair use recognizes that certain reproductions of copyright-protected works do not require permissions from copyright holders.